edis0n-zhang/personal-website/content/index.md

 Some pages you may be interested in:
 - [[Resume]]: Elaborating on my experiences and projects beyond what can fit in a traditional resume and providing additional context.
-- [[Course Catalogue]]: An online public resource containing notes and resources from classes I have taken.
+- [[Course Catalogue]]: An online public resource containing the lecture notes from classes I have taken.
 Partly created for myself as a way to [learn in public](https://www.swyx.io/learn-in-public).

 If you need to contact me feel free to connect with me at my [LinkedIn](https://www.linkedin.com/in/edison--zhang/)!